 The Fire Control Plan is a mandatory requirement of SOLAS convention described in Regulation 15 of Chapter II.
-The fire control plan provides us information about fire station on each deck s, on various bulkheads, and in spaces enclosed by “A” class division, “B” class divisions.
+The fire control plan provides us information about fire station on each deck of the ship, on various bulkheads, and in spaces enclosed by “A” class division, “B” class divisions.
 It also explains us the type of fire detection system and fire fighting systems available on ship.

-The general arrangement plan should be permanently exhibited for the guidance of ship officer in conspicuous locations like navigating bridge, engine room and accomodation.
+The general arrangement plan should be permanently exhibited for the guidance of ship officer in conspicuous locations such as navigating bridge, engine room and accommodation.

 A copy of Fire Control Plan should be permanently stored in prominently marked weathertight enclosures outside deckhouse for assistance of shore side fire fighting system in case the ship is in port or in dry-dock.

 Also with the permission of Administration i.e classification society, the details can be set out in the form of booklet and a copy of it shall be supplied to each officer onboard.
 One copy of the same should be available on board and be easily accessible.
 These plans should be kept up-to-date and if alterations are made shall be recorded as soon as possible.
 The fire plan should be available in the working language of the crew on board and also in English language.

 It comes under the responsibility of the master, ship owner and ship management team at shore to ensure that the fire control plan is kept up to date and if alterations are made shall be recorded as soon as possible.